Siemens Supports Uganda’s Power Goals with Diamond Sponsorship for Future Energy Uganda in Kampala

-)-- “In Uganda, Siemens’ primary goal is to assist the government to increase national power generating capacities and to connect the local population to the power grids.
-A reliable and extensive power supply system is the fundamental prerequisite for sustainable development, economic growth and job creation.”
-This is according to Sabine Dall'Omo, CEO, Siemens Southern and Eastern Africa, who is a featured panelist at the opening session of the upcoming Future Energy Uganda from 13-14 September in Kampala.
+“In Uganda, Siemens’ primary goal is to assist the government to increase national power generating capacities and to connect the local population to the power grids.
+A reliable and extensive power supply system is the fundamental prerequisite for sustainable development, economic growth and job creation,” says Sabine Dall'Omo, CEO, Siemens Southern and Eastern Africa, who is a featured panellist at the upcoming Future Energy Uganda from 13-14 September in Kampala.

 Siemens is also the diamond sponsor for the meeting platform for project developers, finance houses and multilateral investors, construction and planning companies as well as technology providers from Uganda, the region and from the rest of the world.
 Future Energy Uganda will demonstrate the proactive nature of Uganda to develop the sector efficiently and effectively.